Discussion Papers

 Keywords: local public goods, municipal consolidation, voting, intergovernmental transfers

-JEL classification: D7, H2, H7, R5
+JEL Classification: D7, H2, H7, R5

 January 2006